Twin Cities Campus

 The preferred English language test is Test of English as Foreign Language.

-Key to test abbreviations (GRE, TOEFL, IELTS).
+Key to test abbreviations (TOEFL, IELTS).

 For an online application or for more information about graduate education admissions, see the General Information section of this website.